Module adcp.server.idempotency.store

 logger.warning(

-"Idempotency cache put failed for principal=%s key_prefix=%s — "
+"Idempotency cache put failed for scope=%s key_prefix=%s — "

 "handler completed but a subsequent retry with this key will "